Knowledge What is a vacuum furnace and how does it differ from an atmosphere furnace? Choose the Right Heat Treatment for Your Lab

 Feature Vacuum Furnace Atmosphere Furnace

-Upgrade your lab with the right furnace solution!
+Need expert guidance on selecting the ideal furnace for your lab?
 Leveraging exceptional R&D and in-house manufacturing, KINTEK provides diverse laboratories with advanced high-temperature furnace solutions.
-Whether you need a vacuum furnace for high-purity processes or an atmosphere furnace for tailored gas interactions, our product line—including Muffle, Tube, Rotary Furnaces, Vacuum & Atmosphere Furnaces, and CVD/PECVD Systems—is complemented by strong deep customization capabilities to meet your unique experimental requirements.
-Contact us today to discuss your specific needs and discover how KINTEK can enhance your lab's efficiency and precision.
+Our product line, including Muffle, Tube, Rotary Furnaces, Vacuum & Atmosphere Furnaces, and CVD/PECVD Systems, is complemented by our strong deep customization capability to precisely meet unique experimental requirements.
+Contact us today to discuss how we can enhance your heat treatment processes with tailored solutions!

 Related Products